Last updated: October 29, 2025

 Introduction

 People are motivated by goals; without goals, most become apathetic and have lower well-being.
 Short and medium-term goals are usually practical and easily defined.
-They include, for example, getting dressed in the morning for work and going on holiday with family in July, six months in the future.
-However, as many people discover when retiring or losing their job, the absence of any longer-term purpose in life can lead to low mood and worse well-being.
+They include, for example, getting dressed in the morning for work and going on holiday with family in July, many months ahead.
+However, as many people discover when retiring or losing their job, the absence of any long-term purpose in life can lead to low mood and worse well-being.

-People generally require a sense of purpose to give meaning to their lives, and work often provides this.
+People generally require a sense of purpose to give their lives meaning, and work often provides it.
 The instillation of purpose by work or taking responsibility for the home and family is usually considered a part of life; its crucial role in giving life meaning is not consciously recognised.

 Researchers and philosophers have long understood the importance of purpose and goals in motivating people.
 Abraham Maslow was one, and he suggested that overarching goals could be categorised into five categories.
-Rehabilitation researchers have also appreciated the role of life goals in achieving better outcomes for patients.
+Rehabilitation researchers have also recognised the role of life goals in achieving better patient outcomes.
 This page reviews life goals, their nature, roles, and use in rehabilitation.

 Humans look for meaning in everything, usually finding some meaning.
-The question, what is the meaning of life, has been discussed since people could think and communicate.
-However, although some of the discussion considers why humankind exists, most of the discussion concerns the meaning for the individual.
+The question, What is the meaning of life, has been discussed since people could think and communicate.
+Although some of the discussion considers why humankind exists, most concerns the meaning for the individual.
 What gives my life meaning?
 This is a perennial question.

-Soul-centred ideas focus on each person having an immortal, personal soul.
-In this context, the achievements in life are thought to determine the nature of the afterlife.
-One example is that God determines the nature of the afterlife and may do so by judging how well his purposes have been fulfilled.
+Soul-centred ideas emphasise that each person has an immortal, personal soul.
+In this context, life achievements are thought to determine the nature of the afterlife.
+One example is that God chooses the nature of the afterlife and may do so by judging how well his purposes have been fulfilled.
 Soul-centred purposes do not require God; they generally assume that a better life leads to a better afterlife.

 The naturalist approaches fall into two classes.